Pumpkin Protein Smoothie

 Speaking of nutrients, let’s cover the nutritional highlights of this recipe before I tell you how to get this goodness in your mouth.

-Not only is protein necessary for muscle and tissue growth + repair, but it also plays an important role in helping to keep you SATISFIED!
-Foods containing protein and fiber take longer to empty from the stomach into the intestines than things like simple carbohydrates alone.
+Not only is protein necessary for muscle and tissue growth + repair, but it also plays an important role in keeping you satisfied and far from hangry.
+Foods that contain protein and fiber take a bit longer to empty from the stomach into the intestines than things like carbohydrates alone.

 There are SO many reasons to get excited about pumpkin–and no, it’s not just because they’re awesome-looking and fun to carve.
 Pumpkins are unique, orange powerhouse fruits (yeah, *technically* they’re fruits because of the way they grow) that offer a host of different nutrients your body loves: